Apricot-S/xiangting/README.md

 A library for calculation of deficiency number (a.k.a. xiangting number, 向聴数).

-This library is based on the algorithm in [majiang-core/lib/xiangting.js](https://github.com/kobalab/majiang-core/blob/master/lib/xiangting.js).
+This library is based on the algorithm in [Nyanten](https://github.com/Cryolite/nyanten).
 However, the following differences apply:

-- Calculates the replacement number, which is equal to the deficiency number (a.k.a. xiangting number, 向聴数) plus one.
 - Supports both calculations that include and exclude melds (副露) when considering the four tiles in a hand.
-- The original algorithm miscalculated the deficiency number in some cases.
-These errors have been corrected in this library, but the calculation speed has deteriorated as a result.
 - Supports three-player mahjong.
-- Does not support short hand or long hand.

 Documentation: